 The whole world is going mobile, and Facebook is no exception.
 Let’s take a look at a few statistics that reflect on what this means for marketers.

-13. 96% of Facebook visits are made on smartphones; only 31.8% happen on desktop.
+17. 96% of Facebook visits are made on smartphones.

 The fact that such a small percentage of Facebook visits happen on desktop is significant.
 That being said, sometimes longer duration periods of usage will happen on desktop, but you need to be ready to capture users no matter what platform they’re using.

 18. The mobile share of ad revenue has skyrocketed over the past decade from 11% in 2012 to around 94% in Q3 2019.

 This is anything but surprising since mobile usage has increased so dramatically and is now the most common type of device used to access the site.
 As a result, advertisers must remember to use mobile-first creatives that will display well on phones and tablets.
 This is only a trend that will likely continue well into the coming years.

 You knew we couldn’t have a post on Facebook statistics without including a section on Facebook Ads!